larastars/Geoinformatics-/Rank Evaluation/README.md

 3- Rank evaluation evaluates the performance of a given query and gives the precision and NDCG

-4- total evaluation uses the model and evalutes all queries and put them in a csv file
+4- total evaluation uses the model and evaluates all queries and put them in a csv file

+5- model usage enhanced uses the model and insertion sort to rank documents

+6- ranking creates machine learning model to rank documents